-In the Septuagint which is the Greek translation of the OT of which the Jewish people of the first century would have been very familiar and from which most of the NT writers quoted the Greek word κύριος was used to translate the Hebrew word for Jehovah.
-This is why most English translations translates the Hebrew word for Jehovah LORD.
-The NT writers knew this use of the word κύριος but did not hesitate to apply it to Jesus.
-Not all of the uses of the word in the NT apply to divinity but we cannot deny its use as applied to Christ. - B. Second, it means that Jesus is Savior.
+In the Septuagint which is the Greek translation of the OT of which the Jewish people of the first century would have been very familiar used the word $\kappa \dot{\nu} \rho \iota o \zeta$ to translate the Hebrew word for Jehovah.
+This is why most English translations translate the Hebrew word for Jehovah LORD.

+The NT writers knew this use of the word $\kappa \acute{\nu}\rho \iota o \zeta$ but did not hesitate to apply it to Jesus.

+B. Second, it means that Jesus is Savior.

 The Lordship of Christ is testimony to His victory over the forces of evil.
-They are all under His feet. - Acts 2:34-36 "For David is not ascended into the heavens: but he saith himself, The LORD said unto my Lord, Sit thou on my right hand, 35 Until I make thy foes thy footstool.
-36 Therefore let all the house of Israel know assuredly, that God hath made that same Jesus, whom ye have crucified, both Lord and Christ." - 1.
-There have been some in our generation who suppose you can separate the Lordship of Christ from the work of Christ as Savior that you can receive Him as Savior without receiving Him as Lord. - 2.
+They are all under His feet.

+Acts 2:34-36 - "For David is not ascended into the heavens: but he saith himself, The LORD said unto my Lord, Sit thou on my right hand, 35 Until I make thy foes thy footstool.
+36 Therefore let all the house of Israel know assuredly, that God hath made that same Jesus, whom ye have crucified, both Lord and Christ."

+- 1. There have been some in our generation who suppose you can separate the Lordship of Christ from the work of Christ as Savior that you can receive Him as Savior without receiving Him as Lord. - 2.
 The Lordship of Christ cannot be separated from His saviorhood.
-You cannot have genuine faith that is separated from submission to Christ.
+You cannot have genuine faith that is separated from submission to Christ. - C. Third, it means Jesus Christ is Master